TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

 Two remarks before we start our first refactoring.
 The first is that such a class could easily be refactored to some functional code.
 As you will be able to infer from the final result there is no real reason to keep an object-oriented approach for this code.
 I decided to go that way, however, as it gave me the possibility to show a design pattern called wrapper, and the refactoring technique that leverages it.

-The second remark is that in pure TDD it is strongly adviced not to test internal methods, that is those methods that do not form the public API of the object.
+The second remark is that in pure TDD it is strongly advised not to test internal methods, that is those methods that do not form the public API of the object.
 In general, we identify such methods in Python by prefixing their name with an underscore, and the reason not to test them is that TDD wants you to shape objects according to the object-oriented programming methodology, which considers objects as **behaviours** and not as **structures**.
 Thus, we are only interested in testing public methods.

-It is also tru, however, that sometimes even tough we do not want to make a method public, that method contains some complex logic that we want to test.
+It is also true, however, that sometimes even tough we do not want to make a method public, that method contains some complex logic that we want to test.
 So, in my opinion the TDD advice should sound like "Test internal methods only when they contain some non-trivial logic".

 When it comes to refactoring, however, we are somehow deconstructing a previously existing structure, and usually we end up creating a lot of private methods to help extracting and generalising parts of the code.
 My advice in this case is to test those methods, as this gives you a higher degree of confidence in what you are doing.
 With experience you will then learn which tests are required and which are not.

 # Setup of the testing environment

-Clone [this repository](TODO) and create a virtual environment.
+Clone [this repository](https://github.com/lgiordani/datastats) and create a virtual environment.
 Activate it and install the required packages with

 ``` sh
 pip install -r requirements.txt
 ```

-The repository alredy contains a configuration file for pytest and you should customise it to avoid entering your virtual environment directory.
-SO go and fix the `norecursedirs` parameter in that file, adding the name of the virtual environment you just created.
+The repository already contains a configuration file for pytest and you should customise it to avoid entering your virtual environment directory.
+Go and fix the `norecursedirs` parameter in that file, adding the name of the virtual environment you just created; I usually name my virtual environments with a `venv` prefix, and this is why that variable contains the entry `venv*`.

-At this point you should be able to run `pytest -svv` in the parent directory of the repository (the one that contains `pytest.ini`), and obtain a result similar to the folowing
+At this point you should be able to run `pytest -svv` in the parent directory of the repository (the one that contains `pytest.ini`), and obtain a result similar to the following

 ``` sh
 ========================== test session starts ==========================